 On January 5, 2021 the Department entered into a design-build contract totaling \$615.6 million with Pulice Construction, Inc. FNF Construction, Inc., and Flatiron Constructors, Inc. (PFF) Joint Venture for the design and construction of the I-10 Broadway Curve: I-17 (Split) to SR202 Freeway widening project.
+Although supplemental agreements totaling \$6.9 million have since been added, the total developer contract has been reduced due to utility expenses to be paid directly to Salt River Project by the Department instead of the through the developer.

-This Project is mainly located on I-10 between milepost (MP) 149.5 and MP 160.5 in Maricopa County, Arizona within the cities of Phoenix, Tempe, Chandler, and the town of Guadalupe.
+The I-10 Broadway Curve Project is mainly located on I-10 between milepost (MP) 149.5 and MP 160.5 in Maricopa County, Arizona within the cities of Phoenix, Tempe, Chandler, and the town of Guadalupe.
 I-10 is a key component of the National Highway System and a major element of the MAG-adopted Regional Transportation Plan Freeway Program.
 The Project also includes segments of 48th Street/SR 143, from Broadway Road to the south bank of the Salt River and US 60 from I-10 to Hardy Drive.
-Pre-construction activities and preparation began early 2021.
+Preconstruction activities and preparation began early 2021.
 Construction began in the fall 2021 and the anticipated project completion date is late fall 2024.